igormironchik/md-pdf/README.md

 complete PDF with all subpages that linked in root file.
 I tried to find such ready tool, but my search was unsuccessful.

-# Status

-Markdown parser is almost compatible with CommonMark 0.30.

-Rendering is alomost done, however inlines in links is not rendered still, but will be implemented soon.

 # Testing

 If you will find a bug of rendering, please, try to localize the issue in